Love Story (novel): Reception

 The novel was an instant commercial success, despite scathing reviews.
 It was nominated for a National Book Award, but it was withdrawn when the judges threatened to resign.
 William Styron, the head judge for fiction that year, called it "a banal book which simply doesn't qualify as literature" and suggested that even by being nominated it would have "demeaned" all the other novels under consideration.
+The late Mel Zerman, a Harper executive who developed a warm friendship with Segal, remembered that some editors were wary of the novel.
+In an interview with American Legends website, Zerman recalled: "Editors didn't want to speak against it, but they didn't want to pretend it was literature, or, except for the money it was bringing in, was a book that Harper would be proud to publish.
+The late Stuart Harris, head of the publicity department, was very serious about literature.
+He didn't like the book.
+He didn't like the author.
+He turned Segal over to his very competent assistant, Lisl Cate.
+He said, 'Here, you do it.'
+He would have been happy to handle Aldous Huxley."

 Influences

 A number of Indian films were based on the novel: